The Decentralized Web: Why Do We Need It?

-The damage of the vaccines (taken from multiple adverse databases from the EU, CDC or WHO) is after half a year already in the millions (excluding massive underreporting), but the powerful cabal of censors seems to be unstoppable.
+The damage by the vaccines (taken from multiple adverse databases from the EU, CDC, or WHO) is after half a year in the millions (excluding massive underreporting), but the powerful cabal of censors is unstoppable.

-Objective science was de facto shut down, the people in power use their own fact-checkers to smear all opinions they don’t approve of, or directly flag posts on social media for removal.
-Scientific papers get unpublished over night without explanation, review processes taking usually 6 month, are reduced to one day.
+Objective science was removed, and the people in power use their fact-checkers to smear all opinions they don’t approve of, or directly flag posts on social media for removal.
+Scientific papers get unpublished overnight without explanation, and review processes that should take 6 months, are reduced to one day.
 It’s the endgame of an information war.

-Even though I focused mostly on censorship, many more grave dangers are looming in the world, that currently don’t affect the West, but might soon.
+Even though I focused on censorship, many more grave dangers are looming in the world, that currently don’t affect the West, but might soon.
 Increasingly authoritarian and totalitarian regimes around the world control, monitor, block or cut off access to the internet.
-The Great Firewall of China is just one example.
+The Great Firewall of China is one example.
 Other countries have cut off the internet temporarily for political reasons, for example in Turkey.
-Additionally, huge parts of the world have to rely on inflationary currencies that destroy their savings.
+The EU has legally forbidden access to Russian news outlets since the Ukraine war started.
+Additionally, considerable parts of the world have to rely on inflationary currencies that destroy their savings.
 Decentralization can help to repel these infringements on personal liberty.

 The End of Freedom

 I fear the current internet can’t be saved anymore.
 Too powerful is the grip of the tech giants.
-The anti-trust case won’t go far, because of the strong ties between government and Big Tech.
+The antitrust case won’t go far, because of the strong ties between the government and Big Tech.
 Too many people have sold out to Big Tech or China.